Low-regret shape optimization in the presence of missing Dirichlet data: Existence Analysis

 \begin{remark} Given a strong solution $\widetilde{u}\in H_0^1(\Omega)\cap H^2(\Omega)$ to \eqref{system:couple}, we see that

 solves the first equation in \eqref{eq6}. \end{remark}

-To aid us in the analysis, we also recall the following uniform Poicar{\'e} inequality, which is due to the monotonicity of the eigenvalues of the Dirichlet problem with respect to domains and the minima of the Rayleigh quotient. \begin{lemma} There exists a constant $c_P>0$ such that for each $\Omega\subset D$
+To aid us in the analysis, we also recall the following uniform Poicar{\'e} inequality, which is due to the monotonicity of the eigenvalues of the Dirichlet problem with respect to domains and the minima of the Rayleigh quotient, {see Proposition 3.1.17 and Corollary 4.7.4 in \cite{henrot2010} or Theorem 2.1 of \cite[page 412]{delfour2011}}. \begin{lemma} There exists a constant $c_P>0$ such that for each $\Omega\subset D$

 \end{lemma}

 We say that $(\widetilde{u},w)\in H_0^1(\Omega)^2$ is a weak solution to \eqref{system:couple} if it solves the variational problem

 for all $\psi_1,\psi_2\in H_0^1(\Omega)$.